Endper/Calculator-Clicker/README.md

 ## If you want to run it on Windows:
 - Download the .exe file.
 - Run it
-- It will say that it untrusted and stuff - just click on More Info
+- It might say that it's untrusted due to windows or any other software unsure of what it can do - just click on More Info
 - Then press on Run Anyway.
-- This will open a console (cmd).
+- This will open up a console (cmd).
 - To close it, close the window itself.
 - Other than that, please enjoy!

+# License

+This program is licensed under the [Apache License 2.0](LICENSE).